 Renewable energy that is less susceptible to climate conditions

 However, geothermal power generation entails some risks.
 It is unclear to know if enough hot water or steam (i.e. geothermal fluid) can be obtained for power generation until after a deep well has been drilled.
-Some projects must be aborted as a result of drilling 2,000 to 3,000 meters in depth.
+In fact, some projects must be aborted as a result of drilling 2,000 to 3,000 meters in depth.
 Developing geothermal energy projects requires know-how of surface level surveys, ability to fund wells for drilling, ample time, and even a certain amount of luck.

 Abundant geothermal resources in Indonesia

 Business models for power generation infrastructure are generally grouped into two main categories: EPC and IPP.
 EPC refers to construction contracts where the Engineering, Procurement, and Construction of a power plant are contracted.
 Under EPC arrangements, the contract is typically fulfilled when the completed facility is delivered to the local government or company.
 IPP stands for Independent Power Producer, where the operator becomes the owner of the generating facility and sells electricity on an ongoing basis.

 With a view to the diversification of power sources in the future, Sumitomo Corporation has kept a keen eye on geothermal power generation since the early days when these projects were becoming larger in scale and more practical, and began delivering related equipment in the 1970s.
 Indonesia has the second highest number of geothermal resources in the world.
 We began our work in geothermal power generation there in 1995, and won our first EPC contract for a geothermal power plant in 1997.
 To date, we have been involved in a total of 12 projects (17 units totaling approximately 900 megawatts of power generation capacity).
 This represents 43 percent of the total geothermal capacity in the country and is the highest among Japanese integrated trading and business investment companies.